varunbwkz/llm-project-1/README.md

 - Custom knowledge bases and persistent user profiles
 - Improved document preprocessing and cleaning
 - Advanced RAG techniques like reranking and query expansion
+- Authentication and rate limiting for the API
+- Batch document upload via API

 ---

-For any queries, please reaach out to me directly.
+For any queries, please reach out to me directly.
 Cheers!